unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

   - With the debugger: The C# Dev Kit is handling hot reload [when enabled](https://code.visualstudio.com/docs/csharp/debugging#_hot-reload).
 As of December 20th, 2023, C# Dev Kit hot reload does not handle class libraries.
 To experience the best hot reload, do not use the debugger.
   - Without the debugger: The VS Code Uno Platform extension is handling Hot Reload (C# or XAML)
   - Adding new C# or XAML files to a project is not yet supported
+- Rider
+  - Hot Reload is only supported without the debugger.
+  - Adding new C# or XAML files to a project is not yet supported

 ### [**WebAssembly**](#tab/wasm)

 WebAssembly is currently providing both full and partial Hot Reload support, depending on the IDE.

 - In Visual Studio Code:
+  - Both C# and XAML Hot Reload are fully supported
+  - Adding new C# or XAML files to the project is not yet supported
+  - Hot Reload is not supported when using the debugger
+- In Rider:
   - Both C# and XAML Hot Reload are fully supported
   - Adding new C# or XAML files to the project is not yet supported
   - Hot Reload is not supported when using the debugger